FIELD INTERVIEW METHODOLOGY

 After reviewing existing datasets, identifying relevant indicators among the available data, and compiling information, the social indicator team found that data gaps and issues of data interpretation remained.
 These gaps and issues varied by dataset and geography, but included instances where social indicator data were collected:

-- were recent, but were not collected at the subregional level;
+- recently but were not collected at the subregional level,

-- were recent, and were collected at the subregional level, but had not been published in a publicly available dataset or were otherwise unavailable to the social indicator team; and
+- recently and at the subregional level but had not been published in a publicly available dataset or were otherwise unavailable to the social indicator team, or

-- were recent, were collected at the subregional level, and were available to the social indicator team, but did not provide an adequate level of detail to provide meaningful insights.
+- recently and at the subregional level, and were available to the social indicator team, but did not provide an adequate level of detail to provide meaningful insights.

 - Although some datasets exhibited clear trends, the groundfish fishery did not exist in a vacuum, and it was challenging to discuss the relationships between observed data trends and implementation of the respective catch share programs, especially in the Northeast.
 It was believed that those stakeholders most involved in the fishery, either as active participants or as representatives of an involved coalition of participants (e.g., sector managers in the Northeast), would be able to provide insight and help to explain trends seen in the existing quantitative data.